WKPT-TV: MyNetworkTV affiliate

 On January 4, 2016, WKPT announced that it had lost its ABC affiliation effective February 2016; ABC programming moved to the new ABC Tri-Cities subchannel of Media General's WJHL-TV.
 Holston Valley Broadcasting president George DeVault stated that ABC had chosen to explore other options even after having agreed in principle to a five-year extension of WKPT's affiliation contract.
 According to DeVault, channel 19 had been a "loyal affiliate" of ABC for 46 years and was willing to pay $15 million to remain with the network.
 However, ABC showed a preference for being affiliated with a corporate-owned station, rather than an independent family-owned broadcaster such as Holston Valley.
 He added that family-owned stations have significantly less bargaining power in retransmission disputes with cable and satellite providers than stations owned by larger companies, a major reason why networks prefer to affiliate with group-owned stations.

 With the loss of ABC programming, WKPT switched to MyNetworkTV on February 1, 2016, assuming the affiliation as well as syndicated programming previously seen on sister station WAPK-CD (which switched to MeTV) while retaining WKPT's syndicated programs.
 WKPT continued to carry the Litton's Weekend Adventure Saturday morning E/I block which is most known for being carried by ABC affiliates, as that is under a syndication agreement with Litton Entertainment and was separate from WKPT's expired contract with ABC.

 Switch to Cozi TV

 WKPT-TV dropped the MyNetworkTV affiliation and its syndicated programming at midnight on January 29, 2017; the station then moved Cozi TV programming from channel 19.3 to the main channel and transferred Laff from WAPK-CD's third subchannel to 19.3.
 The move came as a result of Holston Valley Broadcasting opting to refocus WKPT and WAPK entirely around "nostalgia-based programming", stating that MeTV outrates ABC Tri-Cities outside of prime time; it also allows Cozi TV programming to be seen on Dish Network and DirecTV.
 The voiding of all of WKPT's syndication contracts cleared the way for Litton to move Weekend Adventure to WJHL-DT2 two months later.

-Programming

-Syndicated programs retained in the switch from ABC to MyNetworkTV were The People's Court, Judge Mathis, Inside Edition, Entertainment Tonight and Family Feud.
-The People's Court, Judge Mathis and Family Feud now air on a subchannel of WJHL-TV, while Inside Edition and Entertainment Tonight now air on WEMT.